 - Leftovers should be reheated to 75°C in the centre and make sure they are stirred to ensure an even temperature

 - Eggs and egg dishes, such as quiche, should be cooked until 72 °C in the centre (or until the white is firm and the yolk thickens)

 ‘Food like whole pieces of red meat or pork or fish fillets will only have contamination on the outside so make sure the surface is well browned and cook the centre to your taste.

-‘The Food Safety Information Council is currently celebrating its 20th Anniversary and we would like to thank Queensland Health, the Australian Chicken Meat Federation, the Department of Health and Human Services Tasmania, Elanco Australasia and Media Heads for their support in making Australian Food Safety Week 2017 possible.
+‘The Food Safety Information Council is currently celebrating its 20th Anniversary and we would like to thank Queensland Health, the Australian Chicken Meat Federation, Cater Care, the Department of Health and Human Services Tasmania, Elanco Australasia and Media Heads for their support in making Australian Food Safety Week 2017 possible.
 We are currently running a 20th Anniversary Fundraiser to make sure we can keep going in future years,’ Ms Williams concluded.

 There is more information about Australian Food Safety Week 2017 here including the TV Community Service announcement, the YouTube video and radio spots by celebrity chefs Fast Ed Halmagyi and Mark Olive and Henrietta the Hen.

 Media contact: Lydia Buchtmann 0407 626 688, email@example.com